Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_ServerTech_PDU_Credentials_used_by_the_Redfish_Translation_Service.md

 1. The default credentials to use when new ServerTech PDUs are discovered in the system.
 1. The global default credential that RTS uses for its Redfish interface with other CSM services.

 ***NOTE*** RTS management network switch Redfish interfaces only use the global default RTS password.
-The username comes from the SNMP credentials pushed by REDS.
+The username comes from the SNMP credentials pushed by HMS Discovery.
 See [Update Default Air-Cooled BMC and Leaf-BMC Switch SNMP Credentials](Update_Default_Air-Cooled_BMC_and_Leaf_BMC_Switch_SNMP_Credentials.md) to manage the SNMP credentials.

 ***IMPORTANT*** After this procedure is completed **going forward all future ServerTech PDUs** added to the system will be assumed to be already configured with the new global default